 Whether it’s a summer barbecue, Thanksgiving dinner, a winter dinner party, or a spring brunch, guests will be wowed by this Upside Down Apricot-Carrot Cake.

-This carrot cake will be perfect!
 It’s quick, easy, super yummy, and beautiful!
-Pretty and fun — and just light enough to be a delightful finale to your Thanksgiving turkey and side dishes.
+Pretty and fun — and just light enough to be a delightful finale any meal.